The Spinalonga Story

 there and arrived in 1936.
 He established The Brotherhood of the

-of the island.
-The houses were painted, a public cleaning service was
+conditions of the island.
+The houses were painted, a public

-generator meant that the streets could be lit at night.
-One patient
+built.
+A power generator meant that the streets could be lit at

 In 1948 a drug was discovered to combat the disease and the